Better for Animals

 The very highest animal welfare standards

-As well as requiring that animals are genuinely free range, Soil Association organic standards cover living conditions, food quality, the use of antibiotics and hormones, as well as transport and slaughter.
+As well as requiring that animals are genuinely free range, Soil Association organic standards cover living conditions, food quality, the use of antibiotics, as well as transport and slaughter.
 These standards mean that animals raised organically enjoy the very highest welfare standards of farmed animals.

 Organic means happier, healthier animals which...